 The position was repeated on many occasions since, Schinas said, recalling that current Commission president Jean-Claude Juncker had done so most recently in 2014.

 The same question was asked in the run-up to Scotland’s referendum on independence from Britain a year ago, with the Commission sticking exactly to the same script.

-Last week, there were massive pro-independence protests in Catalonia ahead of regional polls billed as an indirect vote on breaking away from Spain.
+Last week, there were massive pro-independence protests in Catalonia ahead of regional polls which Catalan leaders are casting as an indirect vote on breaking away from Spain.

 Polls show a majority of Catalans are in favour of a referendum but they are almost evenly divided on independence.